ajithkumardharmar/MavendynamicProject/README.md

 7.Admin Can Update User Wallet

-8.admin can do iactive user
+8.admin can do Active user

-9.admin can do inactive user
+9.admin can do Inactive user

 ## User